Family Engagement Policy

 Parent and Family Engagement Policy and Plan for Shared Student Success

-- Increase the total weighted percentage of students performing at levels 2, 3, and 4 on GMAS in ELA, math, science, and social studies by three percent in 2019.
+- Increase the total weighted percentage of students performing at levels 2, 3, and 4 on GMAS in ELA, math, science, and social studies by six percent in 2022.
 (Content Mastery on CCRPI)

 SCHOOL PLAN FOR SHARED STUDENT ACHIEVEMENT

 This is a plan that describes how Dalton High School will provide opportunities to improve family engagement to support student learning.
 Dalton High values the contributions and involvement of parents and family members to establish an equal partnership for the common goal of improving student achievement.
 This plan describes the different ways that Dalton High School will support family engagement and how parents can help plan and participate in activities and events to promote student learning at school and at home.

 Dalton High School invites all parents to attend our annual Title 1 meeting to review and revise this parent and family engagement policy, as well as the school wide plan, and our school-parent compact.
 Additionally, parent input and comments regarding this plan are welcome during the school year through an online form.
 The plan is posted on our school website for parents to view and submit feedback throughout the year.
 All parent feedback received during the year will be used to revise the plan for the next school year.
 We also distribute an annual survey and ask parents for their suggestions on the plan and the use of funds for family engagement.
 Parents and family members can also give feedback during parent meetings and activities during the school year.

 All students and their families are encouraged and invited to fully participate in the opportunities described in this plan.
 Dalton High School will provide full opportunity for the participation of parents and family members with limited English, with disabilities, and of migratory children.